Welcome, Future Nurses of UTRGV!

 Next Scheduled Orientation:

-New students will receive an email from the School of Nursing before their first semester indicating the date, time, and place of their orientation.
+New students will receive am email (check your UTRGV email)from the School of Nursing before their first semester indicating the date, time, and place of their orientation.

 Orientation is mandatory for all incoming BSN Generic and 2nd Degree Nursing students.
 Orientation usually occurs about one month before the new semester.
-The exact place, date, and time will be announced via your UTRGV email and on this webpage
+The exact place, date, and time will be announced via your UTRGV email.

 Overview of Topics: